Skip to content

 Why Medium-Tier PRs Underperformed

-The non-monotonic curve is the headline finding: Jaccard similarity was 0.60 (simple), 0.41 (medium), and 0.58 (complex).
-Medium-tier PRs underperformed both simple and complex tiers.
-The model struggles most with moderate-scope changes, not the largest ones.
-Medium PRs occupy the worst of both tiers.
-Too many candidate files to guess by elimination (as with simple PRs), but not enough structural regularity for the model to infer the set from sqlglot’s dialect-file conventions (as with complex PRs).
-Complex PRs had the highest precision, likely because sqlglot’s rigid directory structure (dialect file plus corresponding test file) makes multi-file change sets predictable from the dialect name alone.
-12 of 30 PRs failed (Jaccard < 0.5), spread across all tiers; no tier is immune.
-In a shadow-mode deployment, where the agent proposes changes but a human applies them, every over-predicted file is a false positive the reviewer filters out before the change reaches production.
+The non-monotonic curve is the headline finding: Jaccard similarity scored 0.60 for simple PRs, 0.41 for medium, and 0.58 for complex.
+Medium PRs are the hardest tier: too many candidate files to guess by elimination, yet not enough structural regularity to infer the change set from sqlglot’s dialect-file conventions.
+Complex PRs scored highest because sqlglot’s rigid directory structure makes multi-file change sets predictable from the dialect name alone.
+12 of 30 PRs failed with a Jaccard score below 0.5, spread across all tiers; no tier is immune.
+In a shadow-mode deployment, every over-predicted file is a false positive the reviewer must filter before the change reaches production.

 What Does SRE Mean in a Regulated Enterprise?